Environmental Design of Buildings (3 year Distance Learning) (MSc)

 The modules shown are an example of the typical curriculum and will be reviewed prior to the 2019/20 academic year.
 The final modules will be published by September 2019.

-If you are a part-time student on a three year route, you will undertake the rest of your taught modules and one project module in year two.
+As a part-time, three-year distance learning student, you will undertake the rest of your taught modules in year two.

 How will I be taught?

 You will be taught primarily through the University virtual learning environment, Learning Central.
 Through this portal, you will have access to all distance learning teaching materials for this course, which include set reading material.

 Due to the nature of this course, you are responsible for reading any emails sent by module tutors or announcements made through Learning Central on a frequent basis.